 The Best Place to Sit on a Plane

 Exit row seats usually offer a bit more legroom, but they’re not appropriate if you’re traveling as a family.
-Children are not permitted to sit in exit rows, and by U.S. law infants are not allowed in the rows immediately behind or in front of an exit row either.
+Children under 12 or 15 years old, depending on the airline, are not permitted to sit in exit rows, and by U.S. law infants are not allowed in the rows immediately behind or in front of an exit row either.
+Larger planes often have two exit rows, but it’s wise to avoid the first one, as the seats often will not recline.
+It is also important to note that if an emergency does occur, you will be expected to help out.

 Many flyers also like “bulkhead seats,” which are the seats directly behind the physical barriers (such as walls, curtains, or screens) that separate different parts of the plane.
 Because there are no seats in front of you, you won’t get stuck with another passenger reclining into your lap—and you often get some extra legroom as well.

 Keep an eye on seat pitch, especially if you’re tall.
 This is a measure of how much space there is between a seat and the one immediately behind or in front of it—so the higher the number, the more legroom you will have.
-SeatGuru lists both seat pitch and width (when available) for most airlines.
+SeatGuru lists both seat pitch and width (when available) for most airlines, and indicates the location of power ports or personal TV screens at each seat.
+Keep in mind, though, that the aircraft type could change at the last minute, so you can’t be absolutely sure about the configuration until you step onto the plane.

 The middle seat in any row is generally undesirable.
 (Don’t miss SmarterTravel’s tips for surviving the middle seat if you get stuck there.)
-Rows near flight attendant areas and restrooms tend to be noisier and experience more traffic, and seats very close to overhead movie screens can be uncomfortable, or bright if you are trying to sleep.
+Rows near flight attendant areas and restrooms tend to be noisier and have more traffic, and seats very close to overhead movie screens can be uncomfortable or too bright if you are trying to sleep.
 SeatGuru also identifies other potential problems on its seat maps, such as limited recline or reduced seat width.

 10 Ways to Get a Better Seat